ppschweiz/redmine/TESTENVIRONMENT.markdown

 ### Working with Redmine.

-Afther this you can acces Redmin with a browser on your host systems by call the ursl localhost:3000.
+Afther this you can acces Redmin with a browser on your host systems by call the url localhost:3000.

 ### Configure Redmine